impleotv/recaster-release/README.md

 ## Known issues:

-Some antiviruses have false positives reports on Stanag2WebRtc.eve executable, compiled in golang.
+Some antivirus programs generate false positive reports on the Stanag2WebRtc.eve executable, compiled in Golang.
 More info on that [Why does my virus-scanning software think my Go distribution or compiled binary is infected?](https://go.dev/doc/faq#virus)
 There is very little that we can do about it...

 ----
 *Please don't hesitate to contact us at support@impleotv.com should you have any question.*